Crop

 adding copy to a previously printed page

-small magnifying glass used to review a printed image, plate, and position film
+small magnifying glass used to review a printed image, plate, or position film

 Multi up